- Check out Tromsø's restaurant scene

 Day 4: Drive to Alta & Explore

-After breakfast, you'll hit the open road either by rental car or bus and make your way to the small town of Alta, which stands at the head of Altafjord.
+After breakfast, you'll make your way to the small town of Alta, which stands at the head of Altafjord.
 This gorgeous ride (about 5-6 hours) consists of forests, mountain plateaus, dramatic coastlines, and two ferry rides crossing stunning fjords.